rishabh-tamhane/grader/README.md

 # Grader

-The Grader tool can be used to generate reports that includes statistices like percentile scores, histograms , section performance, individual performances across different subjects.
+The Grader tool can be used to generate reports that includes statistics like percentile scores, histograms , section performance, individual performances across different subjects.

 Here is the structure of the base code: